 Favorite quote from the author:

 If you told someone in 2019 about everything that would happen in 2020, they might not believe you.
-Who could’ve predicted this one year would bring a novel global pandemic, raging wildfires, a stock market crash, and worldwide racial justice protests, and much more?
+Who could’ve predicted a global pandemic, raging wildfires, a stock market crash, and worldwide racial justice protests?

-Here are 3 of the most insightful lessons about the future from this book:
+Here are 3 of the most insightful lessons from this book:

 - Our world will never be the same again because of declining birth rates.

 - In 2030, women will have more than half of the world’s wealth.

 - Cryptocurrency will continue to rise in popularity, and by 2030 we might tap into its full potential.

 Let’s hop into the Delorean and head to the future!
 2030 here we come!

 Lesson 1: Declining birth rates are making our world change permanently.

 A little more than 50 years ago, many people were worried about the prospect of overpopulation.
 Guillen argues we should be worried about the opposite: a baby drought.